cantokhay/CSharpCamp/README.md

 ## 🚀 Bootcamp 501: Advanced Data Access with Dapper

-### 🖇️ Project 11: Lightweight Data Access
+### 🖇️ Lightweight Data Access, Dapper
-This project introduced **Dapper**, a micro ORM, for lightweight and high-performance data access.
+**Dapper**, a micro ORM, for lightweight and high-performance data access.
 The focus was on implementing efficient database interactions without the overhead of a full ORM.

 #### Highlights:
 - **High-Performance Queries**: Leveraged Dapper to execute SQL queries and commands efficiently.